Some say…it’s the single greatest musical instrument ever invented.

 Up next…

-Because it offers easier access to the higher frets when playing further up on the neck.
+Very often, such guitars feature a cutaway style body which allows easier access to high frets when playing further up on the neck…

-Typically, this type playing on an acoustic guitar only sounds good when amplified…which is why in most cases, cutaway bodies include acoustic pickups as well.
+Since this type of playing on an acoustic guitar only sounds good when amplified anyway.

-The problem with these types of guitars is…the cutaway shape, and the added electronics both contribute to a noticeable degradation in the natural acoustic sound of the guitar.
+The downside with these guitars is…the cutaway shape, and the added electronics both contribute to a noticeable degradation of the guitar’s natural acoustic sound.

 On the other hand, if you only intend to use the guitar for either practice or acoustic performing…it makes more sense to choose a guitar with no cutaway, and no electronics.

-And as you’ll notice, almost all of the priciest guitars that money can buy, which are highly prized for their natural acoustic sound, have neither a cutaways nor pickups.
+And as you’ll notice, almost all of the priciest guitars that money can buy, which are highly prized for their natural acoustic sound, have neither a cutaway nor pickups.

 Up next…